 Puppy millers create beautiful websites that make them look like loving breeders.
 The reality is quite different.

 A puppy mill is a dog breeding facility where profit is given priority over the health and well-being of the breeding dogs and puppies produced.
-These facilities vary in size from small breeders, 10-20 dogs, to very large breeders that have 100’s of breeding dogs.
+These facilities vary in size from small breeders — ten to twenty dogs — to very large breeders that have hundreds of breeding dogs.
 The breeding dogs are forced to breed twice a year or at every heat cycle.
-The breeding dogs are kept mostly in wire overcrowded cages, living and breeding in them.
+The breeding dogs are kept mostly in overcrowded wire cages, living and breeding in them.
 The breeding dogs are not groomed, they are not given opportunity to exercise nor do they know the touch of a loving hand.
-They are denied vet care and most are living and breeding with painful conditions such as urinary tract infections, ear infections, rotten teeth, infected eyes, tumors, infected mammary glands and sore feet from standing on wire cage floors, that never gets addressed.
+They are denied veterinary care and most are living and breeding with painful conditions such as urinary tract infections, ear infections, rotten teeth, infected eyes, tumors, infected mammary glands and sore feet from standing on wire cage floors — that never get addressed.

 Puppy mill breeding dogs endure neglect, loneliness, depression, sadness, disease, misery, abuse and cruelty.
 Plain and simple, these dogs are considered livestock.
-The lucrative cash crop of puppies the breeding dogs produce are sold to pet stores, and sold online through online puppy mill, puppy broker websites such as Greenfieldpuppies.com, Puppyfind.com, Nextdaypets.com, Lancasterpuppies.com and others where hundreds of breeders list thousands of dogs for sale in one location.
+The lucrative cash crop of puppies the breeding dogs produce are sold to pet stores and online through puppy mills, puppy broker websites such as Greenfieldpuppies.com, Puppyfind.com, Nextdaypets.com, Lancasterpuppies.com and others where hundreds of breeders list thousands of dogs for sale in one location.
 Online puppy mills can also be found using social media pages of every kind as well as classified ads.
-They sell directly to unwitting consumers via the internet who are unaware of the cruelty they may be supporting.
-If you are looking to add a new family member to your home, please don’t support this industry.
-Please consider adoption.
-If you are set on buying a puppy, please meet the mother dog and see where and how she lives.
+They sell directly via the internet to unwitting consumers via the internet who are unaware of the cruelty they may be supporting.
+If you are looking to add a new family member to your home, please visit the breeder and meet the puppy and mother dog.
+Unless you see for yourself, you will never know where your puppy was born.
+Please consider adoption too.